AbdulSayyed/nikola-website/ReadMe.md

     10. > nikola help new_post
     11. > nikola new_post -F # To list all available format
     12. > nikola new_post -f markdown -t about # new page with about.md created with tile set to about
+    13. > nikola theme -l # To get the list of install theme
+    14. > nikola theme --list-installed  # to see the list of installed theme
 ```

 ### Related Blogs